Your Cre8tivity

 Dylan:

 I was involved with a film podcast that ended up going away at the time, and it felt natural to evolve.
-I felt honored to be given the opportunity by Sascha Blume, founder of the Utah Podcast Network (formerly known as EarWhole Media).

 Steve and Andrea, how did you become involved?